Patt126/rfim-image-denoising/replica_phase_transitions/README.md

 # Replica Phase Transitions — Theoretical Appendix

 This folder extends the MCMC image denoising project with a theoretical perspective from the **statistical physics of inference**, linking spin-based image models to the analysis of phase transitions in high-dimensional recovery problems.
+Plus to additional presentation I did in exam courses: one about critical dimension in RFIM the second about inference algorithm on trees

 ---